 Also, when you reach out to people who are doing the job that you want to be doing, a lot of times they'll end up putting you in their company system as a referral.
 A lot of companies give referral bonuses, even if what the person submits is just a lead.
 But it's great for you because then you have a leg up -- you’re submitted as a referral automatically; you're going to get some type of response from the recruiting team.

 I suggest that if you see a job that you want, go ahead and fill out the application submit it.
 But then go on LinkedIn and do a little research, find that hiring manager or that engineer or that recruiter, and reach out to them too.

 Recruiters and sourcers are always happy to have referrals or a lead come to them so don't be shy.
 It's not harassment.
 Recruiters will literally do the same thing as soon as you get into the industry -- we're knocking on your door and sending you 20 messages.
 So don't be afraid to reach out to those managers -- it shows great initiative.

 The advice most people hear is to not ask about compensation.
 What do you suggest?

 Don't be afraid to talk about compensation with recruiters.
 It's illegal for employers to ask you what you're currently making, so do your research on whatever role you're applying for and when they ask you what you're looking for, ask for whatever the market average is for that role.
 Check Glassdoor or Robert Half—they have salary listings.
 Don't sell yourself short.
 I have seen too many times where we have the budget to pay someone far more than what they've asked for.

 That’s a great note to end on.
 To sum up:

-Applicants should get their materials in order, start searching for job openings but also for hiring managers and recruiters, and be prepared to talk about yourself and your skills in the interview and to ask for what the job is worth when you get the offer.
+Applicants should get their materials in order, start searching for job openings but also for hiring managers and recruiters, and be prepared to talk about themselves and their skills in the interview.
+Then ask for what the job is worth when you get the offer.